Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - How comfortable are you discussing difficult experiences with others?

-- How important is privacy in your healing journey?
+- How important is privacy in your wellness journey?

 - Do you prefer guidance or autonomy in personal growth work?